 We strongly encourage all persons writing code (C, C++, Fortran, R, etc) to make use of the version control system git.
-The git suite of tools is available on odyssey without having to do a
+The git suite of tools is available on the cluster without having to do a

 module load, and is available on all login and compute nodes.